NRYLL/FlowerStore/README.md

 The initial purpose of creating this FlowerStore App to have a variety of flowers in the shop which will help solve the problem of customers’ fears of going to the shop to order flowers.
 This provides comfort, reduces time, and protects clients from potential exposure to COVID-19.

-For this App to be functional, the following programs and packages will be needed;
+For this App to be functional, the following programs and packages will be needed:

 1)	Visual Studio Community 2019
 2)	.NET CORE
 3)	Microsoft.AspNetCore.Diagnostics.EntityFrameworkCore v3.1.4